cr3/taramail/docs/modules.rst

 =======

 ..
-    Generate this file with ``sphinx-apidoc --force --implicit-namespaces -o docs changeme``
+    Generate this file with ``sphinx-apidoc --force --implicit-namespaces -o docs taram``